deesclouds/py4e/03/chapter_3_functions.md

 ## Built-in function

-Python provides a number of important built0in functions we can use without providing the function definition.
+Python provides a number of important built-in functions we can use without providing the function definition.

 The max and min functions gives us the largest and smallest values within a list.